Shah Rukh Khan filmography

-Shah Rukh Khan is an Indian actor, producer and television personality who works in Hindi films.
+Shah Rukh Khan is a famous Indian actor, producer and television personality known primarily for Hindi films.
 He began his acting career by playing a soldier in the Doordarshan series Fauji (1988), a role that garnered him recognition and led to starring roles in more television shows.
 He soon started receiving film offers and had his first release with the romantic drama Deewana (1992).
 Khan subsequently played villainous roles in the 1993 thrillers Baazigar and Darr, box office successes that established his career in Bollywood.
 In 1995, Khan starred opposite Kajol in Aditya Chopra's romance Dilwale Dulhania Le Jayenge, that became the longest running Indian film of all time.
 He continued to establish a reputation in romantic roles by playing opposite Madhuri Dixit in Dil To Pagal Hai (1997), and Kajol in the Karan Johar-directed Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham (2001).

 In 1999, Khan collaborated with Aziz Mirza and Juhi Chawla to start a production company, Dreamz Unlimited, whose first release was the comedy-drama Phir Bhi Dil Hai Hindustani (2000) starring Khan and Chawla.
 The film was a commercial failure as was their next production, Aśoka (2001), leading to a setback.
 His career prospects improved in 2002 when he starred alongside Dixit and Aishwarya Rai in Devdas, a period romance that garnered him critical acclaim.
 In 2004, he collaborated with his wife Gauri Khan to launch another company, Red Chillies Entertainment, whose first feature was the box office hit Main Hoon Na (2004).
 Khan's popularity continued to increase in the 2000s as he played the romantic lead opposite Preity Zinta, in Kal Ho Naa Ho (2003) and Veer-Zaara (2004).
 He also played against type as a NASA scientist in the drama Swades (2004), a hockey coach in the sports film Chak De!
 India (2007), and an autistic man in the drama My Name Is Khan (2010).